Aeroluna/Heck/NoodleExtensions/Documentation/AnimationDocs.md

   "_time": float, // Time in beats.
   "_type": "AssignTrackParent",
   "_data": {
-    "_childrenTracks": [string] // Array of tracks to parent to _parentTrack.
+    "_childrenTracks": [string], // Array of tracks to parent to _parentTrack.
     "_parentTrack": string // The track you want to animate.
   }
 }